thibaut-neoledge/azure-docs.fr-fr/articles/vs-azure-tools-publish-webapplicationwebsite-windows-powershell-script.md

 <properties
-   pageTitle="Publish-WebApplicationWebSite (script Windows PowerShell) | Microsoft Azure" description="Découvrez comment publier un projet web sur un site web Azure.
-Ce script crée les ressources requises dans votre abonnement Azure si elles n’existent pas." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Publish-WebApplicationWebSite (Windows PowerShell script) | Microsoft Azure" description="Learn how to publish a web project to an Azure website.
+This script creates the required resources in your Azure subscription if they don't exist." services="visual-studio-online" documentationCenter="na" authors="TomArcher"